wekuume/wekuume-content/en/topics/practice-2-plan/1-threats/3-2-learn.md

 <br>
 Examples could be a government, a company you are exposing, your boss, or a hacker.
 <br>
-Make a list of who might want to get ahold of your data or communications.
+Make a list of who might want to get a hold of your data or communications.
 It might be an individual, a government agency, or a corporation.
 <br>

 > Step 3